 In today's digital world, businesses rely on data to make decisions, track progress, and measure success.
 But with so much data available, it's easy for things to get out of control.
 This becomes even more problematic for the marketing and sales divisions.

-The only way for marketing to tackle data chaos is to become more agile, and the way to do that is getting a customer data platform (CDP).
+The only way for marketing to tackle data chaos is to become more agile, and the way to do that is to get a customer data platform (CDP).

-We have said this before, and will reiterate here: a central source of truth is required to get on top of such data chaos, and anyone with the right permission settings in an enterprise must be able to quickly access data and its analysis.
+We have said this before, and will reiterate here: a central source of truth is required to get on top of such data chaos, and anyone with the proper permission settings in an enterprise must be able to access data and its analysis quickly.

 A CDP offers that and much more.
-It enables to draw up a unified customer profile.
-It breaks down data silos, enabling not only marketing but other cross-functional teams to access data.
+It enables the drawing up of a unified customer profile.
+It breaks down data silos, helping not only marketing but also other cross-functional teams to access data.

-Marketing teams can use it to draw up more personalized and targeted campaigns to identify which customers are more likely to respond.
+Marketing teams can use it to create more personalized, targeted campaigns to identify which customers are most likely to respond.

 How to Solve Data Chaos in Your Business